comocheng/jax-reactor/README.md

 For GPU version of JAX please follow the official installation instructions at [JAX GPU installation](https://github.com/google/jax#pip-installation)

 ### Known JAX GPU build issue
-If you want to use JAX on CentOS-7 you need too build JAX from source following instructions at https://github.com/google/jax/issues/2083
+If you want to use JAX on CentOS-7 you need to build JAX from source following instructions at https://github.com/google/jax/issues/2083

 Once the enviroment is setup install JAX-reactor:
 ```